 This recipe couldn’t be any easier, just some chopping, shredding, and stirring is all it takes.
 Let's start!

 Step 1.
 Prep all the veggies first to be ready to add to the soup pan.
 Seed and dice all the peppers and chop the cilantro and peel and dice the garlic.

 Step 2.
 Heat your soup pot on medium heat then add the olive oil.
 Stir in the corn, use fresh or frozen, and cook for one minute then add all the spices and garlic.
 Stir and cook the corn and spices for about three minutes until they are fragrant.

 Step 3.
 Add the peppers, then stir and cook on medium heat for another three minutes to soften the peppers.

 Step 4.
 Add the chicken broth, stir, and bring back to a simmer, then add the cream, stir, and bring the soup to a slow simmer for 15 - 20 minutes until the peppers are cooked.

 Step 5.
 Shred the cheese while the soup is simmering.
 I prefer using a small handheld cheese grater to shred cheese; it's fast and easy.
 Add the shredded cheese in small amounts to the simmering soup and stir between each addition.
 Stir well until the cheese is melted, then add the chopped cilantro.
 That's it; you are done!

 How to Store Soup

-Store any leftover Corn and Bean Soup in an airtight container in the refrigerator for up to three days.
+Store any leftovers in an airtight container in the refrigerator for up to three days.

 This soup freezes well.
 Just ladle the soup into an airtight bowl or even in single-serve bowls and freeze.
 It’s is best to let the soup thaw overnight in the refrigerator and then reheat on medium-low until hot.